wolberine/docs/markdown/reference/dash/sdk.md

 **Properties:**
 Here is a list of properties that you can set/get manually:

-* `ssid` (string) -- The Credentials object used to store the keys for authentication purposes.
 * `csr_key` (string) -- The network type used to make an active connection.
 Choose between 'wifi' or 'cellular'
 * `imsi` (string) -- Choose between 'raw' or 'cloud' on whom the SDK will communicate with.
 * `cloud_id` (string) -- The 4 character cloud id obtained from your dashboard.